 - Question and answer posts, known on Reddit as Ask Me Anything (AMA)

-Focus on your submission headlines, as that and a tiny thumbnail are all a user sees before they click.
+Focus on your submission headlines, as that and a tiny thumbnail is all a user sees before they click.
 Make every word count with a short, succinct, and engaging title.
 Avoid clickbait or any other type of misrepresentation.
 Trust is everything when you’re marketing on Reddit.

 Some Subreddits have specific title requirements or may offer you the opportunity to add “flair” to a post.
 Flair is a way of tagging a submission so users can quickly filter through posts.

 X-Cart found that the best days to post content to Reddit are Saturdays, Sundays, and Mondays.
 The best times on those days range from 6 AM to Noon.

 Here are a few examples of ways that brands have leveraged Reddit effectively: